RIAPS/riaps-pycom/src/readme.txt

 czmq >= 0.1 (git tag v4.1.1)
 zyre >= 0.1 (git commit#7b27a42ed490e20b39a8be0bc7b84151483d7d9d)
 graphviz >= 0.5.2
-gitpython >= 2.1.11
+gitpython >= 3.1.7 (due to gitdb and gitdb2 changes)
 pymultigen >= 0.2.0
 Jinja2 >= 2.10
 pybind11 >= 2.2.4
 toml >= 0.10.0
 pycryptodomex >= 3.7.3 (python3-crypto and python3-keyrings.alt must be removed)
-PyYAML>=5.1.1 (must use --ignore-installed since this is upgrading a distribution package which can not be uninstalled)
+PyYAML >= 5.1.1 (must use --ignore-installed since this is upgrading a distribution package which can not be uninstalled)

 use: apt install python3-pip python3-dev libhiredis-dev libcapnp-dev libssl-dev libffi-dev glade python3-gi